Our 12 acre farm is steeped in history. The Bloomery was the first ironworks west of the Blue Ridge Mountains and the first in present West Virginia.:

 There is a historical reference to a distillery on the property in 1796, and again in 1835 February 13: Accounting of sale of Adam Eichelberger’s property.
 Joseph Eichelberger buys three stills for a significant price of $74 (Jefferson County Will Book 8, page 229).

 The original one room cabin with upstairs sleeping area was built around 1840.
-It served as one of three slave quarters of the Willowdale Plantation, and is currently one of two original slave quarters left standing in Jefferson County.
+It served as one of three dwellings of the Willowdale Plantation that housed humans who were enslaved, and is currently one of two original such cabins left standing in Jefferson County.

 The 1852 Jefferson County Map identifies the property as belonging to the Eichelberger family, descendants of Philip Frederick Eichelberger (1693 – 1776), a German immigrant.

-Seven males ranging in age from 3 years to 34 years
+Seven men ranging in age from 3 years to 34 years

-Six females ranging in age from 5 years to 38 years
+Six women ranging in age from 5 years to 38 years

-Those slaves, with estimated years of birth were:
+Those men and women who were enslaved, with estimated years of birth were:

-Most of the slaves owned by descendants of George William Eichelberger appear to have left that area by 1870.
-Plans are in the works to erect a plaque honoring the emancipated slaves.
+Most of the men, women and children who were enslaved by descendants of George William Eichelberger appear to have left that area by 1870.

 According to the 1883 map of Jefferson County, VA, George W. Marlow acquired the Willowdale Plantation.
 The circa 1870 additions were of timber frame, covered in pine plank and batten.
 The board and batten were salvaged from original C&O canal boats, and added to the sides of the cabin resulting in a small six room house, as it still stands today.